 The Montana Academy's process for responding to, investigating and adjudicating sexual misconduct reports will continue during any law enforcement proceeding.
-The investigator may need to temporarily delay an investigation while the police are gathering evidence but will resume the investigation after learning that the police department has completed its evidence-gathering and will generally not wait for the conclusion of any related criminal proceeding.
+The Title IX Coordinator or Deputy may need to temporarily delay an investigation while the police are gathering evidence but will resume the investigation after learning that the police department has completed its evidence-gathering and will generally not wait for the conclusion of any related criminal proceeding.

-The investigator will interview the complainant, respondent and any witnesses.
+The Title IX Coordinator or Deputy will interview the complainant, respondent and any witnesses.
 They will also gather pertinent documentary materials (if any) and other information.